TimoBolkart/TF_FLAME/README.md

 ### Data

-Download the FLAME model from [MPI-IS/FLAME](http://flame.is.tue.mpg.de/).
+Download the FLAME model and the texture space from [MPI-IS/FLAME](http://flame.is.tue.mpg.de/).
 You need to sign up and agree to the model license for access to the model and the data.<br/>

 ### Demo